merondun/misc_research/caracals/README.md

 Plotted trips can be found within `/figures/` for each caracal in a large PNG.
 Each trip will look like this, not explictly showing the points within the boundary before and after the trip:

 ![Trip Example](figures/Example_Trip.PNG)

+## Contact

+For questions pertaining please open an issue or email: Justin Merondun heritabilities@gmail.com